 - Limit each party’s right to a share of the other’s property on divorce.

-You should not wait until the last minute to contact a lawyer about preparing a premarital agreement.
-To allow each party adequate time to review the agreement before signing it, California law provides a minimum time between delivery of the proposed agreement to the party and the time that the party is expected to sign it.
+You should not wait until the last minute before marriage to contact a lawyer about preparing a premarital agreement.
+To allow each party adequate time to review the agreement before signing it, California law provides a minimum time between delivery of the final version of the proposed agreement to the party and the time that the party is expected to sign it.
 It is advisable to start the process at least a couple of months before the wedding day.

 It is highly recommended that each party have his or her own attorney to review the agreement.
 Although, it is possible under California law to have a valid premarital agreement where a party is not represented by an attorney, the agreement is far more likely to be upheld in court if each party has their own attorney.

 Agreements between spouses concerning their property are referred to as postmarital agreements.
-Typically these agreements are used to change community property to separate property or vice-versa, to allocate debts between the parties, to satisfy a statutory requirement, or to change title to property.
+Typically, these agreements are used to change community property to separate property or vice-versa, to allocate debts between the parties, to satisfy a statutory requirement, or to change title to property.
 Given the fact that the law requires that the spouse who wants the agreement must make full disclosure to and cannot take unfair advantage of the other spouse, it is advisable to at least consult with an experienced family law attorney before entering into an agreement involving significant assets or obligations during marriage.
 However, there is no legal requirement that both or either spouse be represented by an attorney for a postmarital agreement to be enforceable.

 - Practice Areas